-Knowing that inoperative or defective instruments are as detrimental to TSI as they are to our customers, our service policy is designed to give prompt attention to any problems.
+Service Policy Knowing that inoperative or defective instruments are as detrimental to TSI as they are to our customers, our service policy is designed to give prompt attention to any problems.
 If any malfunction is discovered, please contact your nearest sales office or representative, or call TSI's Customer Service department at 1-800-874-2811 (USA) or (651) 490-2811.

-Scanning Mobility Particle SizerTM (SMPSTM) is a trademark of TSI Incorporated.
-Aerosol Instrument Manager® Software is a registered trademark of TSI Incorporated.
-Windows® is a registered trademark of Microsoft Corporation.
+Trademarks Scanning Mobility Particle Sizer and SMPS are trademarks of TSI Incorporated.
+Aerosol Instrument Manager is a registered trademark of TSI Incorporated.
+Microsoft and Windows are registered trademarks of Microsoft Corporation.